-Citas College, in partnership with PaytoStudy and the Private Colleges Network, provide Learner Protection in line with QQI standards to offer students peace of mind in terms of fee security and guaranteed course sustainability.
+Citas College, in partnership with ION Insurance Group and PaytoStudy, provide Learner Protection in line with QQI standards to offer students peace of mind in terms of fee security and guaranteed course sustainability.
 Citas College, which was established in 1996, has a proven track record of delivering quality education in Ireland for almost twenty years.

 Partnership between Citas College and PaytoStudy